Epihedron/Adventurer/README.md

 - added new character sheet

 ##### Alpha 0.0.8 (10.6.13)
-- cheebus finished layout of charsheet (DRINK!)
+- cheebus finished layout of charsheet *DRINK
 - fixed color scheme of login and create account
 - made it so you cannot create an account with a space
 - changed some of the charsheet layout